theapplegates/sql-testing/openpgp/README.md

     `default-features = false`, and explicitly include the `crypto-openssl` feature to enable it.

+  - The Botan backend.
+To select this backend, use `default-features = false`, and explicitly include the `crypto-botan` feature to enable it.

+    **Note**: Using the Botan backend raises the MSRV to 1.64.

   - The Windows Cryptography API: Next Generation (CNG).
 To select this backend, use `default-features = false`, and explicitly include the `crypto-cng` feature to enable it.
 Currently, the CNG